 College Park, Maryland

-In 2021, the University of Maryland announced a number of campus initiatives with the aim of boosting the enrollment of Native American students and making Native American students feel more integrated with the wider college community.
-These include the creation of a Native American and Indigenous cultural center and naming a dining hall after the Piscataway Conoy Tribe.
-The college’s Office of Diversity & Inclusion has also provided the college’s American Indian Student Union with a grant to create a campaign that aims to reduce cultural appropriation.
+In 2021, the University of Maryland announced a number of campus initiatives to boost the enrollment of Native American students.
+These included making Native American students feel more integrated with the wider college community.
+Two of these were the creation of a Native American and Indigenous cultural center and naming a dining hall after the Piscataway Conoy Tribe.
+The college’s Office of Diversity & Inclusion has also provided the college’s American Indian Student Union with a grant to create a campaign to reduce cultural appropriation.
 Collegexpress states that the University of Maryland has the 20th highest Native American student enrollment in the US.
 Winds of Change considers it to be one of the top 200 colleges for Native Americans.

 29. University of Wyoming